Experticket/experthubApiDocs/docs/en/docs/activity/catalog.md

                                 - Adult First Day Ticket: adult 2 (Type = 3, PersonNumber = 2)
                                 - Second Day Adult Ticket: adult 1 (Type = 3, PersonNumber = 1)
                                 - Second Day Adult Ticket: adult 2 (Type = 3, PersonNumber = 2)

+                    - **``RequiresDeliveryManagement``**: indicates if it is a ticket that requires physical delivery.
+If so, you will have to choose the delivery method when adding the product to the cart.
+You can check the available delivery methods in the section [Get Delivery Methods](deliveryMethods.md).

                 - **`ProductPaxGroupingId`**: *optional*, identifier of the product group to which the product belongs.